92% of buyers say they delete emails or voicemail messages when comes from someone that they do not know. via Jill Rowley

 After our first call and a demo of the product, Gregg got busy with travels.
 I kept in touch and found a few relevant articles to send his way, including this great story from Forbes.
 When he got back to Toronto, I figured it was time to buy some flowers.
 Or in this case, lunch.

-Given that I knew he was into sushi and good food in general, Chad and I brought him to our favourite local spot for Korean barbeque and the infamous hot stone Bibimbap.
+Given that I knew he was into sushi and good food in general, Chad and I brought him to our favorite local spot for Korean barbeque and the infamous hot stone Bibimbap.
 We had an insightful conversation and a delicious meal.

 Alright, that’s enough details on my courtship.
 I could go on all day about the interactions I’ve had with the good people at Flight Centre, and let me be clear: we don’t have a deal in place with them, nor do I know if we ever will.
-But that’s okay, because Gregg and Allison are great people that I’m excited to keep in touch with, all business aside.
+But that’s okay because Gregg and Allison are great people that I’m excited to keep in touch with, all business aside.

 Relationships Build Champions